interlink-hq/interlink-kubernetes-plugin/README.md

 ## Microservices Offloading

-This plugin supports the offloading of PODs that expose HTTP endpoints (i.e., HTTP Microservices).
+The plugin supports the offloading of PODs that expose HTTP endpoints (i.e., HTTP Microservices).

 In order to offload an HTTP Microservice, you must declare a TCP port in container's POD definition, e.g.: